-57. When including actions, it is essential that these are assigned to an individual who is able to take responsibility for them, and that they follow SMART principles.
-This means actions should be specific rather than general, should be measurable to enable assurance to be provided upon their completion, should be achievable from the outset so any exception reporting is meaningful, should be relevant to managing the risk to which they have been applied, and should be time-based - meaning they should set a clear deadline by which they will be completed.
+- Review Date should be used to indicate when this risk was reviewed, i.e. the date of the latest information including rating and key controls and detail on when the risk is next expected to be reviewed. - 56.
+It is crucial that attention is paid to the quality of information inputted onto the risk register.
+Staff must be mindful of the Trust's Ddata & iInformation Qualitysecurity Management Ppolicy (https://jarvis.shsc.nhs.uk/documents/data-and-information-security-policy-imst-003-v3-march-2025) and must ensure that information is complete, accurate, relevant, accessible and timely.
+In addition, it is equally important that information is up-to-date and reflects the current risk situation.
+In the event that information is found to be inaccurate, remedial action must be taken by the risk owner immediately. - 57.
+When including actions, it is essential that these are assigned to an individual who is able to take responsibility for them, and that they follow SMART principles.
+This means actions should be specific rather than general, should be measurable to enable assurance to be provided upon their completion, should be achievable from the outset so any exception reporting is meaningful, should be relevant to managing the risk to which they have been applied, and should be time-based meaning they should set a clear deadline by which they will be completed.

-Stage 5: Escalation, De-escalation and closure of Risks
+Stage 5: Escalation, De-escalation and closure of rRisks

-58. The consequences of some risks, or the action needed to mitigate them, can be such that it is necessary to escalate the risk to a higher management level, for example from a Team Risk Register to a Directorate/Care Network Risk Register, or from the Directorate/Care Network Risk Register to the Corporate Risk Register.
+58. The consequences of some risks, or the action needed to mitigate them, can be such that it is necessary to escalate the risk to a higher management level, for example from a T-ream RRisk RRegister to a D-Directorate/Care Network Rrisk rRegister, or from the Ddirectorate/Care Network Rrisk Rregister to the Corporate Rrisk Rregister.
 Corporate risks are reviewed by Board Assurance Committees prior to the Board of Directors.

-New risks being entered into the system for the first time and risks being closed need to be discussed and approved at Directorate Leadership Team meetings and agreed by Executive Leads prior to escalation.
+New risks being entered into the system for the first time and risks being closed need to be discussed and approved at ∋directorate Leadership t=eam meetings and agreed by Executive Leads prior to escalation.